QingyangZhang/EMPO/readme.md

 - [2025-04-08] We introduce EMPO, which makes the first attempt on fully unsupervised LLM reasoning incentivization.
 Check out our arxiv preprint (first released at 2025.04.08): https://arxiv.org/abs/2504.05812
 - [2025-04-30] We release the training and evaluation code for both mathematical reasoning and free-form natural reasoning tasks.
-- [2025-06-10] EMPO was accepted by ICML 2025 Test-time Adaption Workshop.
-See you in Vancouver!
+- [2025-09-20] EMPO has been accepted by NeurIPS as a Spotlight!

 ## Repository Structure